-As the vlogosphere expands, it spawns new vlogging genres.
-The Why-I-Make-Videos Confessional is one of them.
+The Why-I-Make-Videos Confessional is an illuminating genre in the ever-expanding vlogosphere.
 It seems every dedicated video blogger must eventually perform this painful rite of passage before returning—chastened—to business as usual (though it sometimes marks the end of a vlogging career).

-While these tender defenses of vlogging can be revealing, they also betray a very shallow self-awareness.
-At the bottom end of the insight-scale are the vloggers who exist in perfect denial of their own motivations: “I don’t make videos for viewers or subscribers or comments, I make videos for me.
+While these tender defenses of vlogging can be revealing, they can also betray a shallow self-awareness.
+“I don’t make videos for viewers or subscribers or comments, I make videos for me.
 If you don’t like it, too bad.”
 Huh?

-Most readily concede that they seek an audience, but the reasons offered are not terrifically illuminating either.
+Most will readily concede they seek an audience, but the reasons offered are not always terrifically illuminating.
 We are told, “vlogging is fun,” that it provides a “creative outlet,” and that it’s a chance “to share views.”
-They could say the same about dancing, cooking, or sounding off at a party.
+You could say the same about dancing, cooking, or sounding off at a party.

-TJ dismisses his previously held belief—though showing wobbly conviction—that he vlogs simply to “voice his thoughts” and gain approval among YouTubers.
-Instead, he tells us: “I’m searching for who the fuck I am.”
-By disclosing himself to the invisible audience beyond the camera lens, he will “peel away the layers” until he gains access to his true, authentic self.
+TJ dismisses his previously held belief—though showing wobbly conviction—that he puts up videos simply to “voice his thoughts” and gain approval among YouTubers.
+Instead, he says: “I’m searching for who the fuck I am.”
+He tells us that by disclosing himself to the invisible audience beyond the camera lens, he will “peel away the layers” until he has access to his true, authentic self.

 Well, why not?
 Surfaces are essences, the camera doesn’t lie, blah, blah.